Buying a Used Car in Quebec

 Once you’re ready to start looking into vehicle listings that interest you, it’s time to head online.

-In Quebec, the decision between whether to buy from a registered dealer or a private seller is complicated.
-On one hand, buyers who purchase from individuals are not charged the GST federal sales tax upon registration, which means that it can offer a cost savings.
+In Quebec, the decision between whether to buy from a registered car dealer or a private seller is complicated.
+On one hand, buyers who purchase from individuals are not charged the GST federal sales tax upon registration, which means that it can offer a cost saving.
 On the other hand, registered dealers are required to disclose any problems with the vehicle and the cost of having them repaired, to offer you a warranty, and to advertise the price with all fees included except for taxes and levies.
 These protections result in greater transparency and accountability from the seller.
+You’re also more likely to be offered the option of a trade-in when buying your new vehicle from a dealer.

 Step 3: Investigate

-Once you find a car that seems like a good prospect, follow these steps to investigate it thoroughly before you commit to a purchase.
+Once you find a motor vehicle that seems like a good prospect, follow these steps to investigate it thoroughly before you commit to a purchase.

-It’s also a wise practice to ask the seller about the car’s ownership history, whether any service records have been retained, the status of the warranty including any extended warranties that may have been purchased, and whether any required recall work has been performed.
+It’s also a wise practice to ask the seller about the car’s history with previous owners, whether any service records have been retained, the status of the warranty including any extended warranties that may have been purchased, and whether any required recall work has been performed.

-More information on how to check that the list price is fair, how to look into estimated fuel consumption and safety ratings, what to watch out for during a test drive, and other steps to take before committing to buying a vehicle can be found at the article on buying a used vehicle in Canada linked above.
+More information on how to check that the list price is fair, how to look into estimated fuel consumption and safety ratings, what to watch out for during a test drive, and other steps to take before committing to buying a vehicle can be found at the article on Buying a Used Car in Canada.

 2021 Land Rover Range Rover review summary